-- (a) It is understood that all new employees will be subject to a probationary period of 489 hours worked.
-The Employer may dismiss a probationary employee where the probationary employee is found to be unsuitable for continued employment in the position to which they have been appointed. - (b) The Employer, with the agreement of the Union, may extend the probation period for a further period not to exceed 489 hours worked.
+(a) It is understood that all new employees will be subject to a probationary period of 489 hours worked.
+The Employer may dismiss a probationary employee where the probationary employee is found to be unsuitable for continued employment in the position to which they have been appointed, provided that the factors involved in determining suitability could reasonably be expected to affect work performance.
+The Employer will provide the reasons for the rejection in writing.

+(b) The Employer, with the agreement of the Union, may extend the probation period for a further period not to exceed 489 hours worked.